ginstrom/paladin-novel/epub-master.md

 "We do what we came here to do," he said, climbing down from the roof.
 "We free the slaves, hold the harbor, and trust our people to do the same."

-The battle for Darach's harbor was about to begin in earnest.
+The battle for Blackwater's harbor was about to begin in earnest.

 ***